oracle/okafka/README.md

 * `close`: Closes database session.

-* `createTopic(Collection<NewTopic>, CreateTopicsOptions)`: Create an Oracle TEQ with initial partition count (or Event Streams count) passed by the application as an argument into the function.
+* `createTopic(Collection<NewTopic>, CreateTopicsOptions)`: Create an Oracle TxEventQ with initial partition count (or Event Streams count) passed by the application as an argument into the function.
 This method is not supported in preview release.

-* `deleteTopic(Collection<String>, DeleteTopicsOptions)`: Stop and Drop Oracle TEQ queue.
+* `deleteTopic(Collection<String>, DeleteTopicsOptions)`: Stop and Drop Oracle TxEventQ queue.

 * `Property: bootstrap.servers`: IP address and port of a machine where database instance is running.